 Before I talk about my latest Summer make, I want to say a great big THANK YOU to all you lovely people that read my blog regularly, by whichever means you like to keep track of my posts.
-I really appreciate your support and I was actually notified at the weekend that I’d made it into the top 100 list of Dressmaking blogs on Feedspot…yay!!!
+I’ve been getting some great feedback lately and I really appreciate your support.

 However, I guess I’d better get on with the real reason you’re here and that’s to get on with this post…